tharvees/Employee-Portal/employee portal doc/Employee Portal.md

 https://portal.mawarid.com.sa/Employee/api/v2/employeecrm/TrafficFines/GetAllTrafficFines?employeeId

- - A `Traffic Fine List` typically refers to a compilation or record of fines imposed on individuals for violations of traffic laws and regulations.
+ - A `Traffic Fine List` typically refers to a compilation or record of fines imposed on individuals for violations of traffic laws and regulations .

- - Traffic fines are penalties imposed by law enforcement authorities for various traffic offenses, such as speeding, running red lights, improper parking, and other violations.
+ - Traffic fines are penalties imposed by law enforcement authorities for various traffic offenses, such as speeding, running red lights, improper parking, and other violations .

-># Medical Insurance
+# Medical Insurance

 ## API

 https://portal.mawarid.com.sa/Employee/api/v2/crm/GetMedicalCover

  - `Medical insurance`, also known as **_Health insurance_**, is a type of coverage that provides financial protection and assistance in covering the costs of medical and health-related expenses .